 With the increase of global mobile and fixed broadband penetration, the growth of accesses with high-speed broadband connections, as well as the rapid adoption of connected devices, consumers have been provided with access to a wide variety of over-the-top (OTT), some of which may supplement traditional international telecommunication services provided by telecommunications operators, adding features that would not otherwise be delivered.

-These OTT are reshaping and expanding the entire communications ecosystem, whilst they have been strengthening ubiquitous connectivity and providing social and economic benefits to consumers worldwide and the global economy.
+These OTTs are reshaping and expanding the entire communications ecosystem, whilst they have been strengthening ubiquitous connectivity and providing social and economic benefits to consumers worldwide and the global economy.
 At the same time, the economic impact on the traditional model of telecommunications industry and on telecom operators is being increasingly analysed.

-Consideration of the economic impact of OTTs should be based upon recognition of the fundamental differences between traditional telecommunications operators and OTTs, including inter alia, control of broadband Internet access, level of regulatory exposure, barriers to entry, competitive environment, level of substitutability between OTTs and traditional telecom services and interconnection to public networks.
+Consideration of the economic impact of OTTs should be based upon recognition of the fundamental differences between traditional telecommunications operators and OTTs, including inter alia, level of regulatory exposure, barriers to entry, competitive environment, level of substitutability between OTTs and traditional telecom services and interconnection to public networks.

-In particular, determination of competitive scenarios involving OTT and traditional telecommunications services should consider the complexity of their interrelationship.
+In particular, determination of competitive scenarios involving OTTs and traditional telecommunications services should consider the complexity of their interrelationship.
 In some cases, they may deliver similar functionalities, in other areas they may be supplementary, whereas in other aspects, OTT may exceed what traditional telecom services typically deliver.
-Moreover the advancement in the telecom network catalysed the OTT development , further extending consumer benefits In order to continue the momentum in development, appropriate measures need to be encouraged to foster the growth of the entities in the ecosystem including network operators and providers of OTT.
+Moreover the advancement in the telecom network catalysed the OTT development , further extending consumer benefits In order to continue the momentum in development, competition, innovation and investment need to be encouraged to foster the growth of the entities in the ecosystem including network operators and providers of OTTs.

-Draft Recommendation ITU-T D.OTT
+Draft Recommendation ITU-T OTTs in the Competitive Market